Ruth Samuelson was a Christian, wife, mother, and honored North Carolina politician who passed away in 2017.

-"I feel like I have this big box full of treasures sitting on my lap – a 1,000-pound box of treasures.
+Her husband Ken said, "I feel like I have this big box full of treasures sitting on my lap – a 1,000-pound box of treasures.
 I needed to either put them in the attic or I needed to distribute them to people who could put them to use in their own lives."
 The Truth Project is a collection of all of those resources.

 - 13 video clips

 Rather than get overwhelmed, we relied heavily on Webflow's powerful CMS.
 Each of the items above -- the speeches, videos, articles, and quotes -- were uploaded into a tidy collection.
 We then used those collections to display individual items throughout the website.
 And, in the future, it'll be easy for the Samuelson family to login and add, edit, or remove any items.